MusicWeb International One of the most grown-up review sites around 2023

 Scolari, Henri (1923-2011) was a Swiss composer who wrote a cello concerto in 1970.

-Scotchmer, Stephen is a British conductor and composer who wrote a cello concerto in 1989 which was premiered by Fiona Murphy.
+Scotchmer, Stephen (b.1955) is a British conductor and composer who wrote a cello concerto in 1989 which was premiered by Fiona Murphy.
 He completed a revision in 2022 and part of the work may be heard on SoundCloud with cellist uncredited.
+He also made arrangements of four of Grieg's Lyric pieces for cello & orchestra.

 Scott, Cyril (1879-1970) was an English composer and poet who wrote two cello concertos.
 The first dates from 1902 and has been recorded by Raphael Wallfisch for Dutton Epoch.
 The second dates from 1937 and has been recorded by Paul Watkins for Chandos.
 He also wrote two other works for cello and orchestra: Philomel (c.1925) and The Melodist and the Nightingales (c.1929).

-Search, Frederick Preston (1889-1959) was an American cellist and composer who wrote a cello concerto in 1932, and Oriental Dance for cello and orchestra in 1934.
+Search, Frederick Preston (1889-1959) was an American cellist and composer who wrote a cello concerto in 1932 that he premiered in the following year, and Oriental Dance for cello and orchestra in 1934.

 Seehafer, Reinhard (b.1958) is a German composer who wrote a cello concerto in 2003, the Adagio from which can be heard on YouTube played by Igor Bobowitsch.

-Segatta, Nicola (b.1982) is an Italian composer and cellist who wrote Concerto Bizantino for cello and orchestra.
-This has been recorded by Giovanni Sollima for Quadrivium and was released in 2020.
+Segatta, Nicola (b.1982) is an Italian composer, cellist and cello maker who wrote Concerto Bizantino for cello and orchestra.
+This was recorded by Giovanni Sollima for Quadrivium in 2020 and may be heard on YouTube (Part 1; Part 2: Part 3).

 Selaocoe, Abel (b.1991) is a South African cellist and singer who wrote a cello concerto called Four Spirits that he premiered in March 2023.